wgmilleriii/advanced-piano-technique-tracker/README.md

 8. What is the average improvement rate in performance speed?
 9. How many video analyses have been conducted this week?
 10. What percentage of users are integrating the suggested improvements?

+## Key Questions
+1.
+2. How many pianists are actively using the tracker?
+3. What is the average practice time logged per user?
+4. Which technique is showing the most improvement across users?
+5. How many custom practice routines have been created?
+6. What is the most commonly set goal among users?
+7. How many users have achieved their set goals this month?
+8. What is the average improvement rate in performance speed?
+9. How many video analyses have been conducted this week?
+10. What percentage of users are integrating the suggested improvements?